 VERSION 25 MAY 2018

->

-> Nordic Legal Entity Identifier AB, a Swedish limited liability company (hereafter 'UKLEI') is a provider of LEI services to the United Kingdom.
+Nordic Legal Entity Identifier AB, a Swedish limited liability company (hereafter 'UKLEI') is a provider of LEI services to the Nordic and Baltic region.
 UKLEI has an established relationship with the GMEI utility and will together, provide LEIs to UKLEI's LEI Registrants (Users).

->

-> UKLEI acts as a service provider on behalf of the GMEI utility.
+UKLEI acts as a service provider on behalf of the GMEI utility.
 The GMEI utility is an endorsed LOU of the Global Legal Entity Identifier System (GLEIS).

 A UKLEI Registrant (User) will have a direct relationship with UKLEI and will, in turn, be provided with LEIs issued and maintained by the GMEI utility, under these terms and conditions.

 UKLEI will process and forward LEI registration and maintenance items using UKLEI's web portal (www.uklei.co.uk) and/or bulk upload services.
 The UKLEI portal and bulk upload capture all required fields (reference data) necessary for LEI registration.
 In addition to this UKLEI keeps user accounts and billing data related to the direct relationship with the LEI Registrant (User).

 UKLEI will adhere to, and charge clients the standard fees as set out below.

 The price of an initial LEI registration or an annual LEI renewal through UKLEI is published on the pricing page, and will be payable immediately after the User has registered an order.
 At the longest, UKLEI will keep an unpaid order open for 30 days, after which date the order is deemed lapsed.
 UKLEI will only send order confirmations and receipts pdf documents by e-mail to the User.
 Before the maintenance period of 12 months has expired, UKLEI will contact the Registrant (User) in order to remind of the necessity to renew the LEI validity.